nunit/nunit/docs/articles/writing-tests/TestContext.md

 Each NUnit test runs in an execution context, which includes information about the environment as well as the test itself.
 The `TestContext` class allows tests to access certain information about the execution context.

+> [!NOTE]
-**Note:** It's important to remember that "test" in NUnit may refer to an individual test cases or a suite such as a `TestFixture`.
+> It's important to remember that "test" in NUnit may refer to an individual test cases or a suite such as a `TestFixture`.
 Within a test method, `SetUp` method or `TearDown` method, the context is that of the individual test case.
 Within a `OneTimeSetUp` or `OneTimeTearDown` method, the context refers to the fixture as a whole.
 This can lead to confusion, since most runners display information about fixtures differently from test cases.
 In fact, some runners may not display information about fixtures at all!

 ### Static Properties